folio-org/docs/content/en/docs/_index.md

 ---

 {{% alert color="info"%}}
 This documentation supports the Nolana release of FOLIO.
+The Nolana release has reached end-of-life on 2023-12-21, is no longer supported, has known security vulnerabilities, and should not be used in production.
 Use the Releases menu to select a different released version as needed.
 {{% /alert %}}

 Welcome to FOLIO documentation.
 FOLIO is an open source project that creates a new paradigm for collaboration between libraries, developers, and vendors.
 This open platform moves the industry well beyond the traditional library management system, offering libraries more choices of features and services.